How to use the Material Separation Photoshop Plugin

 Fill Cut Out Area

-The cut out area will be filled out to blend in with its surroundings, creating the result as a pixel layer.
+The color filled layer fills the cut out region to blend in with its surroundings and creates the result as a pixel layer.

 SelectCut out result